alejandronotario/Craft-Beer-Recommender/README.md

-# This is the final project of a Data Science Master
+# This is a Data Science Master final project

 ## The project is to program a craft beer recommender system getting data from beer rating websites